imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 <img src="/images/pages/OutOfBounds.jpg" width="780"/> *Illustrates the effect of various OutOfBoundsStrategies. (a) shows out of bounds with a constant value, (b) shows a mirroring strategy, (c) shows the periodic strategy, and (d) shows a strategy that uses random values.*

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example5.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example5.java' %}

 Example 6 - Basic built-in algorithms
 -------------------------------------